mollybrown/mollybrown.github.io/_posts/2017-01-02-goodbye-wordpress-hello-jekyll.md

 was rather heavy-handed for what I was trying to do.
 As my focus shifted away from photography and towards software development, the purpose of my personal site became confused yet I was unwilling to give up my domain.
-I procrastinated on what to do with it for an embarrasingly long time.
+I procrastinated on what to do with it for an embarrassingly long time.

 Not anymore!
 Armed with my newly-acquired skills in Ruby and the ability to piece together a respectable front-end, I've decided to use [Jekyll](https://jekyllrb.com/)